Your Business Size Doesn’t Define You

 Everybody can have a professional website

 Small businesses now have the opportunity to build their website in a matter of minutes and at a low cost.
 Admittedly, while free websites are available, professionals should opt for a paid package that offers an individual domain name and full control over the site templates and content – including removing ads.
+However, for newcomers to the business world, it’s fair to say that search engines are unlikely to promote their sites among the top positions any time soon, unless you do the SEO work.
 WordPress is a common choice for businesses as a third of the web uses the content management system.
 However, your web management tasks can be time-demanding.
 However, other platforms such as Weebly and Wix are also popular, especially among the creative sector, as they offer an intuitive building process without the hassle of manual site management.
 The bottom line is that with very little IT and design knowledge, you can create a functional and elegant website.

 Everybody can create viral content